SureshG13/Searching_Algorithms_In_Python/README.md

 # Searching_Algorithms_In_Python
-Implementation of Search Algorithms in Python
+Implementation of Searching Algorithms in Python